 Review of Service Relationship with Unaccredited College

-The relationship came to the Commission’s attention following a media report questioning both the college’s legitimacy and the Service’s relationship with it.
-The Service was asked by the Commission to report on the quality of mental health supports available to employees, and how training and education requests are reviewed.
+The relationship initially came to our Commission’s attention following a media report questioning both the college’s legitimacy and the Service’s relationship with it.
+The Service had already initiated an internal review of its relationship with the college and the early results were presented to our Commission at an in-camera special meeting held to discuss the matter on Friday, Sept.
+16, 2022.
+The Service was asked by commissioners to report back on the results of its internal investigations into the relationship, the quality of mental health supports available to employees, and how training and education requests are reviewed.

-- Prior to the Service suspending the relationship with the college, two employees had enrolled in degree programs and it had been announced that a third was going to receive an honorary degree.
+- The relationship with the college was initiated in early 2021, when a proposal was brought forward to have four employees complete degrees with tuition support from the Service.
+Prior to the Service suspending its relationship with the college, two employees had enrolled in degree programs and it had been announced that a third was going to receive an honorary degree.

 - Three employees also completed a Police Mental Health Certificate from the college and a two-day course on Critical Incident Stress Debrief was provided to approximately 16 employees.

 - The Service has paid approximately $30,000 total for training and education from the college.
 All training has now been terminated and the Service does not have any outstanding contracts.

 - The Service’s policy on subsidizing post-secondary education requires that internal learning and development specialists review all requests for tuition support and that the education occur at accredited post-secondary institutions.
 The employee must create a learning plan that explains the rationale for taking the education, what courses are included, and how the education aligns with the Service’s business needs.
 The employee’s commander or manager must first approve the plan and then final approval is made by the Service’s Learning & Development Unit in consultation with a learning governance committee.